yaulin118/Mobile-App-Gamer-Retention/README.md

 We excluded the last 30 days of the year from our analysis because those who joined in the previous 30 days would have automatically been categorized as Not-Retained.
 As a result, notably, we saw a dramatic decline at the end of the year.
 Therefore, we only choose the data from Day 1 to Day 335 for this project.

 Given the data above, we observed that from the trendline, overall, the retention rate was relatively consistent throughout the year(Average 65.46%).
 From a growth perspective, while the retention rate is stable in the trendline, the growth hasn't significantly increased since the Q1.
 There appear to be a few noticeable peaks in the retained player count (e.g. day 55 & 277), but it quickly adjusted back to the average line.
-This may be a signal to remind us it's time to reshift our foucs on Long-term retention and YOY growth strategies.
+The result may be a signal to remind us, perhaps, it's time to reshift our foucs back on Long-term retention and YOY growth strategies.